 Many women choose to freeze their eggs as a way to take control of their fertility.
 Depending on your goals and your medical history, egg freezing may be a great choice for you.
 You may consider this procedure if:

-- You will be undergoing a medical treatment that may affect your fertility, such as chemotherapy
+- l be undergoing a medical treatment that may affect your fertility, such as chemotherapy

 - You have an illness or medical condition that affects your fertility, such as autoimmune disease